 Try the Pomodoro technique―set a timer for 25 minutes and do nothing else but write, no matter how unmotivated you may feel.
 Then take a break for 5 minutes after those 25 minutes are up.
 When you know that you’ll have a short break after 25 minutes, the task at hand may become that much less daunting.

 Perhaps you can’t get started with your writing because too many things are calling for your attention.
 Try turning off your phone, unplugging from the internet, or cleaning up your workspace if it will help you.

 You’d be surprised at how effective a change in environment can be at getting those creative juices flowing again.
 Move to another area of your home or workplace when you’re no longer feeling inspired, or head to a cafe to let the subtle sounds of clanging spoons and muted chatter be your background music.

 Fill the silence.

-Silence can be another major reminder of your lack of productivity.
+Silence can be another important reminder of your lack of productivity.
 Find a genre such as jazz or classical music that can fill the silence without being distracting.
 Or, try a noise simulation site to fill your workspace with some soft background noise.
 Coffitivity, for example, recreates the ambient sounds of a cafe, while Rainy Mood simulates the sound of rain hitting your roof.

 Take a break.

 Are you experiencing writer’s block after already spending hours upon end involved in your writing?
-It honestly might simply be time for a break.
+It honestly might just be time for a break.
 Take a nap, read a book, go on a walk or run—whatever it is that will take your mind off of things.
 One word of caution here: it’s best to choose things that are at least somewhat productive.
 Productivity has a way of fueling creativity and motivation, and if you only spend your break watching TV or wallowing in self-pity, you may just feel worse after.